Layer Adaptive Node Selection in Bayesian Neural Networks: Statistical Guarantees and Implementation Details: Introduction

-{\bf Related Work:} In the context of Bayesian neural networks, sparse DNNs have been studied in the works of \cite{Polson-Rockova-2018} and \cite{Sun-Liang-2021}.
-In the context of variational inference, sparse DNNs have been studied in the recent works of \cite{Cherief-Abdellatif-2020} and \cite{Bai-Guang-2020}.
-All these works concentrate on the problem of edge selection facilitated through the use of spike-and-slab priors with Gaussian slab distribution.
+On the theoretical front, sparse BNNs have been studied in the works of \cite{Polson-Rockova-2018} and \cite{Sun-Liang-2021}.
+In the context of variational inference, sparse BNNs have been studied in the recent works of \cite{Cherief-Abdellatif-2020} and \cite{Bai-Guang-2020}.
+All these works concentrate on the problem of edge selection facilitated through the use of Gaussian spike-and-slab priors.
 In the context of node selection, \cite{Ghosh-JMLR-2018} makes use of regularized horseshoe prior.
 The main limitations of their approach include (1) need for fine tuning of the thresholding rule for node selection, and (2) lack of a theoretical justification.

 The only two works which have provided theoretical guarantees of their proposed sparse DNN methods under variational inference include those of \cite{Cherief-Abdellatif-2020} and \cite{Bai-Guang-2020}.
-Since they focus on the problem of edge selection, their theoretical developments are related to the results of \cite{Schmidt-Hieber-2017} (see the sieve construction in relation (4) in \cite{Schmidt-Hieber-2017}).
-Thereby, they need certain restrictions on the network topology.
-Firstly, they assume equal number of nodes in each layer, secondly, they assume a known uniform bound $B$ on all network weights and lastly, they assume a global sparsity parameter which may not lead to a structurally compact network.
-Although from a numerical standpoint, it may be possible to extend the problem of edge selection implicitly to node selection, the theoretical extension to guarantee the node selection in sparse neural network is not immediate.
+Since they focus on the problem of edge selection, their theoretical developments are related to the results of \cite{Schmidt-Hieber-2017} (see the sieve construction in relation (4) in \cite{Schmidt-Hieber-2017}) and not directly extendable to our setup.
+Additionally, they assume certain restrictions on the network topology like (i) equal number of nodes in each layer, (ii) a known uniform bound $B$ on all network weights, and (iii) a global sparsity parameter which may not lead to a structurally compact network.
+Although from a numerical standpoint, one may implicitly extend the problem of edge selection to node selection, the theoretical guarantees of node selection consistency in sparse DNNs is not immediate. {\bf Detailed Contributions.} \begin{enumerate} \item We propose a Gaussian spike-and-slab node selection model and develop a variational Bayes approach for posterior inference of the model parameters.
+We call our approach {\bf SS-IG} ({\bf S}pike-and-{\bf S}lab {\bf I}ndependent {\bf G}aussian) model. \item We derive the variational consistency using a functional space of neural networks which takes two layer dependent bounds, one which upper bounds the number of neurons in each layer and the other which upper bounds the $L_1$ norm of the weights incident onto each node of a layer.
+These layer dependent bounds allow the generalization of the theoretical results presented to guarantee the consistency of any generic shaped network structure.
+Further, it also guides the calculation of layer-wise prior inclusion probabilities which allow for optimal node recovery per layer in the computational experiments. \item We measure the computational gains achieved by our approach using layer-wise node sparsities for shallow models and floating point operations in larger models.
+Our numerical results validate the proposed theoretical framework for the node selection in DNN models.
+These empirical experiments further justify the use of layer-wise node inclusion probabilities to facilitate the optimal node recovery. \end{enumerate}